Consulting Articles > CaseBasix Consulting Salary Reports > Management Consultant Salary 2025: Complete Compensation Guide by Level

 Q: How much do management consultants make?

-A: Management consultants typically earn between $70,000 and $150,000 annually, depending on experience and location.
+A: Management consultants typically earn between $100,000 and $120,000 annually at entry level, depending on experience and location.
+At top firms, salaries often exceed $100,000.
 As consultants advance in their careers, salaries can increase significantly, especially at top firms like McKinsey, Bain, and BCG.

 Q: What is the highest paid type of consultant?